hexagontk/hexagon/hexagon_site/pages/gradle.md

 These scripts can be added to your build to include a whole new capability to your building logic.

+To use them, you can import the online versions, or copy them to your `gradle` directory before importing the script.

 ## Bintray

 This script setup the project/module for publishing in [Bintray].